-Storybooks must have animations that support the storytelling or simply bring fun to the reader.
+Storybooks must have animations that support the storytelling.
+Animations simply bring fun to the reader.
 In this page, we are going to animate the title and the two buttons.
-Let’s start with the title.
+Let’s start with the title

 Select the title layer, and then go to Toolset Animations (the rocket icon).
 There, click the first icon, called Linear Animation.